Counselling staff biographies

 Lisa is a trained counsellor who has experience working with a diverse group of people.
 She respects client-centeredness in therapeutic outcomes, emphasizing on discovering the uniqueness of each person she works with and tailoring counselling approaches that suit their individual uniqueness.
 Some of her key areas of counselling work include anxiety, demotivation, self-confidence, grief and loss, uncertainty and ambivalence, depression, low self esteem, self defeating behaviors, anger and relationship concerns.

 Lori has a background in counselling psychology.
-She views individuals as the experts of their own experiences, and integrates a variety of counselling approaches from within a humanistic perspective to aid in addressing challenges.
+She views individuals as the experts of their own experiences, and integrates a variety of counselling approaches from within a Humanistic and Ericksonian perspective to aid in addressing challenges.
 In working with individuals, Lori places an emphasis on uniqueness, meaning, personal choice, balance, using strengths as resources, and empowerment.
-She provides individual, group, couples and career counseling as well as workshops and outreach at the SCC.
-Her primary interests include interpersonal relationships (building healthy relationships, interpersonal difficulties, break-ups), communication and conflict, self-exploration, trauma (sexual violence, interpersonal violence, abuse, accidents, bullying), and cultural transition (identity development).
-Lori is the coordinator for the Advanced Practicum in Counselling at the SCC.
-She is also the Assistant Director of the Pre-doctoral Residency in Professional Psychology and is one of the primary supervisors for the Residency.
+She provides individual, group, couples and career counselling as well as workshops and outreach at the SCC.
+Her primary interests include interpersonal relationships (building healthy relationships, interpersonal difficulties, break-ups), communication and conflict, self-exploration, trauma and PTSD (single-event, developmental, complex), and cultural transition (identity development).
+Lori is the Coordinator for the Advanced Practicum in Counselling at the SCC.
+She is also the Assistant Director of Training for the Pre-doctoral Residency in Professional Psychology and is one of the primary supervisors for the Residency.

 Lisa Martens (MMFT) (she/they)